-The conclusion is that even though the area of Visserspan Solar PV Project 3 is acceptable for building renewable energy infrastructure, the impact of clearing of the vegetation would still be High Negative.
+The conclusion is that even though the area of Visserspan Solar PV Project 2 is acceptable for building renewable energy infrastructure, the impact of clearing of the vegetation would still be High Negative.
 No meaningful mitigation measures would be possible.
-The only thing that can be hoped for is that the solar PV installations are constructed as sensitively as possible.
+The only thing that can be hoped for is that, as stated by McDonald (2019): "The objective must be to build the solar PV installations as sensitively as possible despite the vegetation in the area not being a threatened ecosystem."
+This statement was partially erroneous since, in fact, the ecosystem is actually listed as Endangered A1 (Government Gazette, 2011).
+This emphasizes the local High Negative impact.

 Since the Vaal-Vet Sandy Grassland is an extensive system and not confined to Visserspan, the cumulative impact would be Low Negative and the loss of resources would be low.

-Consequently, the development of the Solar PV Project 3 at Visserspan is supported from a botanical (vegetation) perspective.
+Consequently, the development of the Solar PV Project 2 at Visserspan is supported from a botanical (vegetation) perspective.